retrohacking/SupermarketSimulatorSaveSelector/README.md

    Supermarket Simulator in your library, select Properties, and uncheck the "Keep game's saves in the Steam Cloud" box under the General tab.
 This step will avoid the cloud savefiles overwriting the slots created by the tool.

-- And clearly you should have Python3 installed on your PC.
+- You should have Python3 installed on your PC.

 - Notice that this tool will only work on Windows.